Intergroup Dialogue Project

 To learn more about IDP, visit their website.

 This initiative is co-sponsored by IDP, the Graduate School Office of Inclusion & Student Engagement, and CU-CIRTL.
-It is also supported by the National Science Foundation under Grant No. 1647094 (AGEP CIRTL) and a subcontract under Grant No. 1231286 (Cornell AGEP).
+It is also supported by the National Science Foundation under Grant No. 1647094 (AGEP CIRTL).
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.